Pylons/pyramid/docs/narr/urldispatch.rst

 the ``view`` permission.
 Obviously you can do more generic things that inspect the routes match dict to see if the ``article`` argument matches a particular string; our sample ``article_factory`` function is not very ambitious.
-It could have just as well been done in the class' constructor, too.
+Its job could have just as well been done in the ``Article`` class' constructor, too.

 .. note:: See :ref:`security_chapter` for more information about :mod:`repoze.bfg` security and ACLs.